You are currently viewing Pregnancy Discomfort in KL | Spine, Joint & Nerve Issues

 These approaches focus on promoting comfort and mobility without invasive procedures.

-Postnatal Recovery and Support
+Postnatal Recovery and Assist

 The physical demands of pregnancy continue into the postpartum period.
 Integrative programs combining chiropractic techniques and physiotherapy can help new mothers recover by addressing joint and muscle imbalances caused by pregnancy and childbirth.